tiagostutz/nextjs-tailwind-styled-components-demo/README.md

 <img src="product-comparision-mock.png" alt="design of product comparing page"/>

-## How is the solutions looking like?
+## How is the solution looking like?

 **Desktop:**